General Baccalaureate Degree Policies and Requirements

-Students may pursue multiple majors and/or degrees at the same time.
-The first major will determine the students’ department and dean for various administrative purposes.
+For students with two majors, the first will determine the students’ department and dean for various administrative purposes.

 Credit for courses completed in the major more than eight years before the student’s date of graduation may be disallowed by the major department.

-If a student re-enrolls after an absence of one calendar year or more from Missouri State, requirements in effect at the time of readmission as a degree seeking student must be satisfied.
+If a student re-enrolls after an absence of one calendar year or more from Missouri State, requirements in effect at the time of readmission as a degree-seeking student must be satisfied.
 Any undergraduate student who re-enrolls at Missouri State within one year of being released from military assignment shall be allowed to continue under the same "catalog of graduation."
 Any undergraduate student who had been admitted to a degree program or any graduate student with an approved program of study prior to mobilization and who re-enrolls within one year of being released from military assignment shall not be subject to any additional degree requirements enacted in the interim.

 All candidates for any baccalaureate degree must meet the following minimum credits and grade point average requirements: